National Avg. Salary

 To operate certain types of cranes, you may need to have state licensure.
 The licensing requirements vary by state and locality, but generally require completion of an educational program or apprenticeship and passing written and practical tests.
 Additionally, continuing education may be required to ensure crane operators stay up to date with technology and procedural advances in the field.

-Highest Education Among Crane Operator
+Highest Education Among Crane Operators

 - 0% Doctorate